Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Related work

 \xhdr{Geometric protein models} Geometric deep learning has been widely applied to proteins, with models developed for folding \citep{jumperHighlyAccurateProtein2021,abramsonAccurateStructurePrediction2024}, structure design \citep{passaroBoltz2AccurateEfficient2025, watsonNovoDesignProtein2023, huangEVAGeometricInverse2024}, and representation learning \citep{jingLearningProteinStructure2020, fangLearningUniversalRepresentations2025}.
 These approaches operate at the atom scale \citep{quPallatomUnlockingNew2025, widatallaSidechainConditioningModeling2025} and encode spatial coordinates of all atoms to model global protein geometry.
 Magneton addresses a complementary problem: representing recurrent substructures that span residues, motifs, and domains, and recur across proteins.
-Rather than optimizing directly on atomic coordinates, Magneton introduces supervised objectives on conserved substructures, providing functional supervision across structural scales.
-This supervision captures signals relevant to tasks such as Enzyme Commission classification, Gene Ontology function prediction, and thermostability, where global geometry alone is insufficient.
+Rather than optimizing directly on atomic coordinates or global geometry, Magneton introduces supervised objectives on conserved substructures, providing functional supervision across structural scales.
 Substructural objectives can also be integrated with atom-scale geometric encoders to yield models that capture fine-grained geometry and functional modularity.